Japes banner

 Rules are...

-the framework for the adventure.
-They allow you to try things you’d never do in real life.
-I don't run RAW for this very reason, but they're not there to be abused either.
+Rules are the framework for the adventure.
+Which allow you to try things you might never do in real life.
+I run 'Rules As Intended' with a helping of 'Rule of Cool' for this very reason.
+There is a breaking point and that's when its not fun for all.

 Japes's ideal table